-where `Aij is the learning rate for person i at occasion j, β0i is the person-specific intercept, β1i is the person-specific slope effect of time, Tij is the variable representing time, and rij is the residual.
+where `Aij is the (unbounded) learning rate for person i at occasion j, β0i is the person-specific intercept, β1i is the person-specific slope effect of time, Tij is the variable representing time, and rij is the residual.
 Residuals are assumed to be normally distributed with a mean of 0 and a variance of σ2, such that rij~ Normal0,σ2.
 Equation 3 represents level 1 of a hierarchical growth model in which the βs can be further decomposed into their group- and person-level effects at level 2, given by the following: